main banner

 Lockheed Hudson, AM864, Sligo

-The following was one of the many less significant war time incidents in Ireland involving a foreign aircrew.
-This aircraft made an emergency landing on July 21st, 1941, a beach and after refreshments the crew were allowed to leave for Northern Ireland.
-It is significant for one reason however and that is because it was the very first aircraft recorded by the Irish Military that was flying under the Royal Air Force's Ferry Command, the organisation that would have the important role of bringing American and Canadian built warplanes to the United Kingdom and elsewhere in order for them to bring the war to Germany and its allies.
+This incident was one of the many less significant war time landings in Ireland involving a foreign aircrew.
+The aircraft made an emergency landing on July 21st, 1941, on a County Sligo beach and, after refreshments and rest, the crew were allowed to leave for Northern Ireland.
+It is significant for one reason however and that is because it was the very first aircraft recorded by the Irish Military that was flying under the Royal Air Force's Ferry Command.
+That organisation would have the important role of bringing American and Canadian built warplanes to the United Kingdom and elsewhere in order for them to bring the war to Germany and its allies.

-The crew members names were recorded as surnames only by the Irish Army, however the Directorate of History and Heritage (DHH) in Canada was able to confirm Bishop and Marvin as being in the crew from their Ferry Command crew cards.
+The crew members names were recorded as surnames only, "Capt.
+Villey, P/O Bishop and Marvin" by the Irish Army, however the Directorate of History and Heritage (DHH) in Canada was able to confirm Bishop and Marvin as being in the crew from their Ferry Command crew cards.

 The three crew members were a fairly representative cross section of the men who flew for ferry Command.
 Some short biographical details are presented below.